Citizen Initiative Process

 - Collecting signatures totalling at least 10% of the total number of votes cast in the most recent provincial general election for the petition to be successful.
 It is recommended additional signatures be collected in case any signatures are invalidated during the verification process.

-Only registered canvassers can collect signatures on the petition and witness each signature collected.
+Only registered canvassers may collect signatures on the petition, view electors’ authorized identification**, and witness each signature collected.

 Registered canvassers must:

 - Collect signatures using the petition signature sheets issued to the proponent by Elections Alberta.
-Signatures collected on any other form will not be valid.
+Signatures collected on any other form are not valid and will not be counted.

 - Witness each of the signatures collected.